ang-st/dec_app/README.md

 * user keys can be revoked and assets transfered by multi sig tx ( modality defined in the DOUG ).

 ##incentives
-* resilience long regurlarly refreshed ressource
+* resilience long regularly refreshed ressource
 * fast responses
 * would be great to have incentive on running or deploying script